wasp-lang/wasp/web/docs/typescript.md

 The document also assumes a basic understanding of core Wasp features (e.g., Queries, Actions, Entities).
 You can read more about these features in [our feature docs](https://wasp-lang.dev/docs/language/features).

 Besides allowing you to write your code in TypeScript, Wasp also supports:

 - Importing and using Wasp Entity types (on both the server and the client).
- - Automatically generated types for Queries and Actions.
+- Automatic full-stack type support for Queries and Actions - frontend types are automatically inferred from backend definitions.
 - Type-safe generic hooks (`useQuery` and `useAction`) with the accompanying type inference.
 - Type-safe optimistic update definitions.

 We'll dig into the details of each feature in the following sections.
 But first, let's see how you can introduce TypeScript to an existing Wasp project.